mmmuscus/Shadow-Functions-Engine/README.md

 player.row = 31;
 player.col = 45;
 ```
 This is the starting position of the player.
 The row runs along the x axis and the col runs along the y axis.
-It should be noted that theese are different from the coordinates that are mentioned above.
-Theese refer to a set cell's row and column on the map.
+It should be noted that these are different from the coordinates that are mentioned above.
+These refer to a set cell's row and column on the map.
 Each cell's four points have different coordinates.
 The cell that is defined by row = a and col = b has the following four coordinates associated with it's points: (a; b), (a + 1; b), (a; b + 1) and (a + 1; b + 1).
 It should also be noted that the coordinate system is only dealing with positive coordinates, and it's flipped, meaning that the (0; 0) point is in the top left, and the (infinity; infinity) point would be in the bottom right.
 For further information check out [the correct subsection](#2232-further-ramblings-about-the-coordinate-system) of [the part concerned with the map editor](#223-the-map-editor).
 ```cpp
 int sleepTime = 30;
 ```